ychnh/ychnh.github.io/md/journal.md

+# On Taking Notes
+* Use few words and be to the point

-# How to study Math in general
+# How to study Math